 How to Optimize Headers with Hoverify

-Hoverify’s SEO tools make it simple to identify and fix header structure issues.
+Hoverify’s SEO checker makes it simple to identify and fix header structure issues.
 By fine-tuning your headers, you can improve both your site’s search engine visibility and the overall user experience.

 Analyze Headers with Hoverify’s SEO Tool

-Hoverify’s Headers analyzer gives you a detailed breakdown of your H1–H6 structure and highlights common issues like skipped levels or multiple H1 tags - problems that show up on 23% of pages.
+Hoverify’s Headers analyzer gives you a detailed breakdown of your H1–H6 structure and highlights common issues like skipped levels, duplicate H1s, and empty headings.
 The tool visually organizes your headers into a clear hierarchy, making it easy to spot inconsistencies, such as headers used for design rather than proper structure.
 This layout helps you see how search engines and screen readers interpret your page, so you can make smarter adjustments.

 Once you identify the problem areas, you can use Hoverify’s tools to fix them right away.